Reviews You Can Rely On

 Credit: Jeff Dobronyi

 Poles made from carbon can absorb more shock from impact with the ground than poles made from aluminum, and this distinction is noticeable when using trekking poles on firm bedrock surfaces like the sandstone slabs in the desert and high alpine granite basins.
-If you will be using your poles primarily on dirt trails, then the shaft material won't matter much for comfort, but if you are in rocky environs, carbon poles with thick shafts are the most comfortable.
+If you will be using your poles primarily on dirt trails, the shaft material won't significantly impact comfort.
+However, in rocky environments, carbon poles with thick shafts are the most comfortable.
 The BD Alpine Carbon Cork, Leki Cressida Carbon, and Leki Black Series FX Carbon had the best shock-absorbing performance in our testing but are relatively heavy due to the thickness of the carbon shafts.
 In this case, increasing comfort means increasing weight.

 trekking poles - the bd alpine carbon cork grips are excellent and contour to the...